thiagopbarnabe/dapper-tutorial/docs/pages/api/dapper/dapper.md

 A lot of people call this library "**King of Micro ORM**".

 ## Installation
-Dapper is installed throught NuGet: https://www.nuget.org/packages/Dapper
+Dapper is installed through NuGet: https://www.nuget.org/packages/Dapper

 ## Requirement
 Dapper work with any database provider since there is no DB specific implementation.